Separation Anxiety in Dogs—What to Do About It · Kinship

 Make departures as low-key as possible.

 Try not to draw attention to the fact that you’re getting ready to leave.
 If you can, have your dog settle in their happy place while you finish getting ready.
-And avoid dramatic goodbyes (even though you probably need a hug yourself before heading to work).
-When it’s time to go, give your dog a long-lasting treat (frozen peanut butter-stuffed Kongs work great) that will keep them occupied long after you leave the house.
+Avoid dramatic goodbyes (even though you probably need a hug yourself before heading to work).
+When it’s time to go, give your dog a long-lasting treat (frozen peanut butter-stuffed Kongs work great) or a toy that will keep them occupied long after you leave the house.

 How do I prevent separation anxiety from developing in the first place?

-The best way to prevent separation anxiety is to train them from a young age, during puppyhood.
-Here are some preventative tips for separation anxiety in dogs:
+The best way to prevent separation anxiety is to train them from a young age, during puppyhood, but here are some other preventative tips for separation anxiety in dogs:

 Meet your dog’s needs.